(maiden name Slámová)

 2009–2014 Ph.D., Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic; Thesis: “Ecology and evolution of mountain butterflies”, supervised by Dr. Zdenek Faltynek-Fric

-2007–2009 MSc. (with a teaching certificate), Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic; Thesis: “Bionomics, diurnal behaviour and habitat selection of a vulnerable butterfly Erebia aethiops”, supervised by Dr. Martin Konvička
+2007–2009 MSc. (with a teaching certificate and RNDr.), Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic; Thesis: “Bionomics, diurnal behaviour and habitat selection of a vulnerable butterfly Erebia aethiops”, supervised by Dr. Martin Konvička

 2003–2007 BSc.
 Faculty of Science, University of South Bohemia, České Budějovice, Czech Republic; Thesis: “Seasonal and spatial dynamics of sexual generation of Daphnia galeata in Římov reservoir”, supervised by Dr. Jiří Macháček